 The salmon was put into the salt for 10 hours.
 Then I rinsed it and put it to dry on a cake cooling rack in the fridge with a tray below it to catch any drips.
 It weighed 1080gm at this stage.

-14 hours later I put it in to smoke.
+14 hours later I put it into the smoker.
 Why 14 hours?
 No reason, other than that was how long it was between me putting it into the fridge and getting up the next day!